Geodesic dome greenhouses are beautiful, for sure, and they have many advantages that make them a great option for backyard food growing.

-The dome shape gives a large volume for a small surface area, with plenty of space inside for vertical growing.
-The shape also maximizes sun exposure, so plants get the full benefit of the sun from all angles.
+The dome shape gives a large volume for a small surface area, with plenty of space inside for vertical gardening.
+The shape also maximizes sun exposure so plants get the full benefit of the sun from all angles.

-One of the greatest features of a geodesic dome is the strength.
+One of the greatest features of a geodesic dome is its strength.
 The triangles in the frame distribute weight equally throughout the structure, so no internal supports are needed.

-Geodesic dome greenhouse kits can be purchased ready to install, or they can be built from scratch to save money, and they are not as complicated to construct as they appear.
+Geodesic dome greenhouses can be purchased as kits ready to install, or they can be built from scratch to save money.
+They are not as complicated to construct as they appear.

 This is the sketched layout showing how the triangles are assembled to create the dome.
 In this case, there are a total of 104 triangles, plus 4 more for the entrance.

-They began with the base, which consists of 15 pieces of wood with the ends cut at 12 degree angles.
+They began with the base, which consists of 15 pieces of wood with the ends cut at 12-degree angles.
 The pieces were glued and screwed together, then the base was leveled.

 Small stones were used to fill in the gaps left under the base after leveling, then roof plastic was placed over the whole base to keep it sealed.